Stella Jean quits Milan Fashion Week over lack of inclusion

 “We wrote a nice letter, saying we want to give them the liberty to express themselves,” Capasa said, adding that the chamber could not host any board that appeared to take public swipes at other members.

 Italian-Haitian Jean, who made her Milan runway premiere in 2013 on the Armani runway, said she and her family have been subjected to retaliation for her activism for racial justice in Italy.
-She said that included death threats against her daughter by other minors and the termination of professional relationships with her.
+She said that included death threats against her daughter by other minors, and the termination of professional relationships for her.

 “When you speak of retaliations, of death threats, people, I work in fashion.
 I don’t traffic arms, I don’t traffic drugs or make money from trafficking women,” Jean said.
 “It is absurd, vile, shameful and inhuman that I must speak for people who feel their lives are in danger, who feel they will suffer the same retaliation.”